polkascan/py-substrate-metadata-docs/docs/sora_ksm/system.md

 ### Events
  Events deposited for the current block.

- NOTE: This storage item is explicitly unbounded since it is never intended to be read from within the runtime.
+ NOTE: The item is unbound and should therefore never be read on chain.
+ It could otherwise inflate the PoV size of a block.

+ Events have a large in-memory size.
+Box the events to not go out-of-memory just in case someone still reads them from within the runtime.

 #### Python
 ```python